 To configure Task Events, select the appropriate object in the experiment structure, and display the property pages for that object.
-See GENERAL: Configuring Task Events for detailed information pertaining to configuration of Task Events.
+See E-STUDIO: Configuring Task Events for detailed information pertaining to configuration of Task Events.

 Task events typically occur during time-critical portions of an experiment.
 For this reason, the actions that may be defined are restricted.
 The following actions are prohibited within the action associated with a task event:

 · Operations affecting the display (e.g., Canvas object commands)

 · Sleep command